May 13-14 • Fairmont Royal York • Toronto

 Money Services Businesses

-This session would address the regulatory environment for money services businesses in Canada, including licensing, compliance obligations, and risk management.
+This session would address the new regulatory environment for money services businesses in Canada, including licensing, compliance obligations, and risk management.
+It will discuss recent amendments to expand who is subject to AML and new reporting requirements for regulated entities.

 11:20am